Hmmm, let me think about that. Should you include Athens in your trip to Greece?

 Jet lag was a bit of a killer, so that kept us in more than we would have liked.
 But more than anything I like to take my time.
 And I want to have spare time in my itinerary so that I can go back and visit places that I particularly liked.

-I can’t say Athens was an absolute favourite destination (but then every destination can’t be), but I glad I went, and I would definitely go back.
+I can’t say Athens was an absolute favourite destination (but then every destination can’t be), but I’m glad I went, and I would definitely go back.

-In this post, I will cover the things I liked the most.
+In this post, I will cover the things I liked the most and you can also get my two-day itinerary to help you plan.
 And why I don’t think anyone should miss the chance to visit at least for a couple of days, or more if possible.
 Don’t rush in, see the Acropolis and rush out again.

 A lot of people land at the airport and head straight to Piraeus to jump on a ferry to one of the islands.
 I recommend you spend some time in Athens and get to know it a little.
 You might be surprised like I was.